abarisani/goos-none-proposal/README.md

 Hwinit0, which must be linked as \[runtime.hwinit0\]¹, takes care of the lower level initialization triggered before runtime setup \(pre World start\).

+It must be defined using Go's Assembler to retain Go's commitment to backward compatibility, otherwise extreme care must be taken as the lack of World start does not allow memory allocation.

 For an example see package [amd64 initialization](<https://github.com/usbarmory/tamago/blob/master/amd64/mem.go>).

 ```